Easily create an LLC operating agreement

 • Lay out the rules for your business (otherwise, they will default to your state’s rules)

 • The requirements surrounding operating agreements depend on the state in which your LLC was formed.
-Many states do not require LLC operating agreements, however, you will need one for the reasons mentioned above (to protect your limited liability status, set out the rules for your business, etc).
+Many states do not require LLC operating agreements; however, as mentioned above, an operating agreement can benefit your LLC in a variety of ways.

 • A few of the details your LLC operating agreement should include are: